Vandivier/afterecon/content/2020-04-01-for-and-against-the-multiverse.md

 ---
-title: For and Against the Multiverse
+title: "For and Against the Multiverse"
 date: 2020-03-31 22:50:14
 author: John Vandivier
 ---